tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

-During their investigation they discover that their little village, called Mount Hope, was once a much larger domain, but near the end of the Edo period, split into the five smaller villages it exists as today.
+During their investigation they discover <ins>that</ins> their little village, called Mount Hope, was once a much larger domain, but near the end of the Edo period, split into the five smaller villages it exists as today.
 The split was caused by famine, economic strife, and a number of strange, unexplainable deaths.
 Locals attribute those deaths now to the Lord Brain Snatcher, a malevolent god within the mountainous forest that plagued the people of the domain.
 But it’s believed to have been trapped within the boundaries of the forest ever since the famine.
 Like the deaths might have actually been sacrifices in a protective ritual against it.
 And Hikaru’s family, for centuries, have been the protectors of the boundary.

 </james>
 <from></from>